OperationSpark/first-website/README.md

         git push

+If asked, enter your Github username and password.
+**Note:** While entering your password, the cursor will _not_ move as you type.
+This is an intentional security feature so that if someone is looking at your screen, they can not see the what you're typing.

 You just sent your code to github where it will be backed up and made into a website anyone can see.
 You should be able to see your code should now appear on the github page from the Setup step above.

 Give it a couple minutes and you should be able to view your website live on the web at http://username.github.io!
 (Where 'username' is your own GitHub username.)